jameshnsears/xqa-documentation/K8S.md

 # K8S
-The document lists commands and instructions for running XQA inside Kubernetes on Ubuntu 18.04.
+The document lists commands and instructions for running XQA inside Kubernetes on Ubuntu 18.04 using microk8s.

 ## 1. Install microk8s
 ```